 Outside of residency, I love sampling different cuisines, exploring the outer boroughs, and watching our local sports teams.

 Hello!
 I grew up in a small town on the west coast of Florida, near Tampa.
 I went to Northwestern for college and majored in music cognition, a subfield of music theory that looks closely at the perception of music.
 During my undergraduate studies I began to teach music to individuals with special needs.
 I did this for two years after college, too, before going to medical school at Case Western.
-The continuity of seeing students every week was something I wanted to carry into my medical career, and the NYP-Cornell Internal Medicine Primary Care Residency was a fit.
-I have already felt ownership and even some continuity over my outpatient panel, only a few weeks into residency; our faculty and residents—both primary care and categorical—have been so supportive in learning how to be an intern.
+The continuity of seeing students every week was something I wanted to carry into my medical career, and the Cornell Internal Medicine Primary Care Residency was a fit.
+This program clearly values continuity and patient care and has allowed me ample opportunity to pursue interests including those in psychosocial medicine.
 When I have time, I still play the piano.
 Ask me questions, please!
-Hope to see you on interview day.
+Hope to see you virtually on interview day.

 Hi!
 I was born in China, and grew up in a small town near Tampa, FL before venturing out to Southern California for undergraduate at Pomona College, where I studied neuroscience and Japanese language/literature.
 I then spent two years working for a nonprofit organization focusing on community health/education in rural Alabama, before attending UCLA for medical school.
 I chose to apply to primary care programs because I enjoy continuity of care, and wanted specialized training in outpatient medicine.
 NYP-Cornell became my #1 choice after my interview day due to the sense of camaraderie/support I felt during my visit, as well as the individualized curriculum targeted to help prepare you for your future aspirations.
 I am grateful to be able to pursue my residency here at NYP-Cornell, with supportive faculty, wonderful co-residents, and an extremely diverse patient population.
-As a new New Yorker, my hobbies include eating my way throughout the boroughs, recreating recipes, and occasionally exercising to balance it out.
+My hobbies include eating my way throughout the boroughs, cooking/baking, and occasionally exercising to balance it out.
 Please feel free to reach out with any questions!